 Why do blood lactate levels show an accelerated rise above the lactate threshold?

 During low intensity exercise lactate production dose not increase significantly.
 At these intensities lactate production is balanced by lactate removal.

-As exercise intensity increases we start to see a gradual increase in blood lactate levels as we shift to increased levels of glycolysis and fast twitch muscle fibre recruitment.
+As exercise intensity increases, there is increased recruitment of fast twitch muscles fibres and higher rates of glycolysis.
 At a certain point the production of lactate exceeds the removal of lactate by muscle fibres, as well as the lactate uptake within the heart, brain, liver and kidneys.
 When lactate production exceeds lactate removal we start to see an accelerated increase in blood lacatate levels.